kenny5033/StepperSongs/README.md

 # StepperSongs

-StepperSongs is a web-based application that allows users to play songs on a stepper motor.
-The stepper motor is controlled via an Arduino board, which receives commands via serial over USB, which themselves come from a client listening to an MQTT broker.
-The web application sends musical notes to the broker, which are then received by the client and sent to the Arudino to produce sound.
+StepperSongs is a web-based application that allows users to play songs on stepper motors.
+The stepper motors are controlled via an Arduino board, which receives commands via serial over USB, which themselves come from a client subscribed to an MQTT broker.
+A web application sends musical notes to the broker, which are then received by the client and sent to the Arudino to produce sound.

 ## Prerequisites